Sean0628/othello/README.md

 # Othello

 This is a strategy board game for two players.
-This application is mainly developed with React and Redux.
+This application is mainly developed with React Redux.

 - Additional libraries
   - [classnames](https://github.com/JedWatson/classnames)